Tom Schwartz Divorce: Is Marriage To Katie Maloney Already Over?

 “You never know what’s going on behind closed doors,” he noted.

-For fans of Vanderpump Rules, a Katie Maloney and Tom Schwartz divorce seems unlikely.
+For fans of Vanderpump Rules, Katie Maloney and Tom Schwartz’s divorce seems unlikely.
 Nonetheless, it is impossible to predict what the future holds for the couple given how things went for their colleagues, Scheana and Mike Shay.

 A post shared by Katie Maloney-Schwartz (@musickillskate) on

-In an article published by Jezebel this month questioning why Tom Schwartz and Katie Maloney got married, the writer concludes that despite their differences, Tom is too scared to raise an issue with Maloney, who, in turn, believes that she would find happiness in their marriage.
+Earlier this month, Jezebel questioned why Tom Schwartz and Katie Maloney got married, concluding that despite their differences, Tom is too scared to raise issues with Maloney, who, in turn, believes that she would find happiness in their marriage.

 “Above all, what we seem to be watching is the rationalization that for many, loneliness is more frightening than a dysfunctional relationship,” the article reads.

 While Tom and Katie’s marriage isn’t over just yet, the issues that they’ve had could come back to haunt them.
-Divorce rumors seem to strengthen after Vanderpump Rules’ airs every Monday night.
+Divorce rumors seem to strengthen after Vanderpump Rules airs every Monday night.

 Do you think that Katie Maloney and Tom Schwartz will divorce?